deephyper/deephyper/docs/tutorials/hps.rst

     touch model_run.py

-We will create a neural network model and run it as a standalone to make sure the model runs without any error:
+We will create a neural network model and run it to make sure that the model runs without any error:

 .. literalinclude:: polynome2/model_run_step_0.py
     :linenos: